 Our consulting team is exceptional: dedicated, innovative and highly experienced.
 These are the kind of people you need alongside you in a challenging, politically sensitive and results-driven environment.

-We have a proud track record of challenging and shaping sector thinking, and we continue to campaign on the issues we care about.
+SLC has an unrivalled track record of shaping sector thinking and best practice and we continue to campaign on the issues we care about.

-SLC is now firmly established as the leading consultancy in the sport, leisure and culture sector with an unrivalled reputation for quality, integrity and innovation.
+We are now firmly established as the leading independent advisor to the sport, physical activity and leisure sector with a proven reputation for quality, integrity and innovation.

 SLC (The Sport, Leisure and Culture Consultancy) was established by Duncan Wood-Allum in 2009.
 Prior to SLC, Duncan had a successful seven years at Capita Group in their blue-chip and property consultancies working on transformational sport and leisure projects.
-He spent three years at PMP Consultancy from year 2000, preceded by nine years in local government operating and developing leisure facilities and services.
+He spent three years at PMP Consultancy from the year 2000, preceded by nine years in local government operating and developing leisure facilities and services.

 Duncan has developed an unrivalled track record over his career for delivering successful, high-profile leisure facilities, including the Olympic Aquatic Centre and the Orford Jubilee Neighbourhood Hub, establishing national programmes such as Quest™ and supporting organisations in transforming their services and saving £ millions.

 Before SLC started trading Duncan undertook a global study tour which included invitations from New York City’s Parks and Recreation Department and the New Zealand Recreation Association to share knowledge and best practice.
 He became an executive member of the Chief Cultural and Leisure Officer’s Association (cCLOA) in 2010 serving until 2017.

 Over recent years he has assembled a balanced team of highly qualified, experienced and respected consultants passionate about improving and developing facilities and services for sport, leisure and physical activity.